thechrisu/pyarxiv/README.md

 ## Features
 - Query the arXiv API (atom feed) in your code
+- Use enums for arXiv categories (TODO: Make query/dl compatible with this)

 TODO - Download papers in your code, as PDF or in other formats

-TODO - Use enums for categories

 TODO - Do the above in the commandline